Hero image of Fitbit mobile screens.

 Low Fidelity Wireframes

-Using the brand colors, hi-fi wireframes were created.
+Using the branding and existing components, the new screens were created.
 An icon was added to the navbar as well as a calendar with daily activity overview.
 Ability to view various stats that were embedded under several pages were brought to the forefront with the option of viewing a graphical chart.

 • Usability Testing